richardkentng/translate-api/readme.md

 - axios
   - used again inside the netlify function to access the translation API
-  - (I also used axios in the frontend to access the netlify function, but in this case I used a CDN)
+  - (was also used in the frontend to access the netlify function, but via CDN)

 # Lessons learned: